CSCI-49900-Fall-2020/Syllabus/README.md

 Hunter College regards acts of academic dishonesty (e.g., plagiarism, cheating on examinations, obtaining unfair advantage, and falsification of records and official documents) as serious offenses against the values of intellectual honesty.
 The college is committed to enforcing the CUNY Policy on Academic Integrity and will pursue cases of academic dishonesty according to the Hunter College Academic Integrity Procedures.
 Special attention is given to CONTRACT CHEATING (this is where students have work completed on their behalf which is then submitted for academic credit).

-## Discussion and Q&A

-This term we will be using [Piazza](http://piazza.com/hunter.cuny) for class discussion.
-The system is highly catered to getting you help fast and efficiently from classmates and myself.
-Rather than emailing questions to the teaching staff, I encourage you to post your questions on Piazza.
-If you have any problems or feedback for the developers, please [email them](mailto:team@piazza.com).

-Find our [class page](https://piazza.com/class/jrdu5hlg88a43g?cid=4#) and [sign up](http://piazza.com/hunter.cuny/spring2019/csci49900) for the forum.

 ## Email

-Emails to the instructor must be via a CUNY email addresses for FERPA reasons.
-Please post all class-related discussion on Piazza.
+Emails to the instructor must be via a Hunter College email addresses for FERPA reasons.
+Please post all class-related discussion on the Bb discussion board.
 Also, please ensure that your *correct* email address is entered into the CUNY Blackboard.

 ## Bulletin Board

 You should check the [Blackboard](http://bbhosted.cuny.edu) site regularly, since all class material will be posted there.
-Please make sure you have configured Bb to use your *CUNY email address*.
+Please make sure you have configured Bb to use your *Hunter College email address*.
 You are responsible for any email the instructors might send there.

 ## Computer Science Facilities & Labs

 All computer science students can use any of the general-purpose labs throughout Hunter College.
 In addition, computer science majors and students enrolled in CSCI courses can an obtain an account on the Computer Science Department Network.
 More information can be found on the [Computer Science Department's website](http://www.hunter.cuny.edu/csci/about-cs/computer-science-facilities-labs).
+Students should contact the instructor if they require department computing accounts and do not currently have one.
+Students should also contact the instructor for any necessary computing resources (e.g., laptops).

 ## GitHub Classroom

 Project submissions will be made via [GitHub Classroom](http://classroom.github.com).
-Please join via the [invitation link](http://classroom.github.com/g/4KuBsoap).
+Please join via the [invitation link](https://classroom.github.com/g/oAp1bvwz).
 When signing up, please match your EMPLID to your GitHub account.
 Notify the instructor immediately if you do not see your EMPLID.

 ### Project Material Submission